Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Experiments

-\paragraph{Sensitivity analysis: number of Lab environments ($N$)} Thm.~\ref{thm:pac bayes control} indicates the PAC-Bayes bound depends on the number of environments used in the Lab training.
+\textbf{Sensitivity analysis: number of Lab environments ($N$).} Thm.~\ref{thm:pac bayes control} indicates the PAC-Bayes bound depends on the number of environments used in the Lab training.
 Fig.~\ref{fig:sensitivity}d demonstrates that in Vanilla-Env, $N$ does not have a significant effect on training safety violations and test performance.
 We suspect that training in Vanilla-Env does not require a large number of environments for generalization.
-In the more difficult Advanced-Dense, with the same $\alpha=2$, higher $N=1000$ achieves the best test success (0.703) and safety (0.709) compared to smaller $N=100$ and $N=500$ (Table.~\ref{tab:bound}).
+In the more difficult Advanced-Dense, with the same $\alpha=2$, higher $N=1000$ achieves the best test success (0.703) and safety (0.709) compared to smaller $N=100$ and $N=500$ (Table.~\ref{tab:bound}), which demonstrates that a higher number of Lab environments help fine-tuning the policies achieving strong generalization in complex environments.